fvilante/clockFlavio/README.md

 # clockFlavio
-Inspired in the following video (https://goo.gl/3cdALa), dedicated specially to those people asking for the source code in the video.
+Inspired in the following video (https://goo.gl/3cdALa), dedicated specially to those asking for the source code in the video.
 Our clock is a little bit more special, beaultful, colorful, different and it rotates :-) !.
-My intention is to produce a 100% free open-source code to help people around the world struggling to learn C language and trying to make his 1st program on his life.
+My intention is to produce a 100% free open-source code to help people around the world struggling to learn C language and trying to make his 1st program on life.

-whether you're a beginner of an experienced programmer, your suggestions are welcome.
+Whether you're a beginner of an experienced programmer, your suggestions are welcome.

 You can reach me on twitter: @fvilante